 CACCI enjoys effective channels of communication with members of APEC Business Advisory Council (ABAC), the ASEAN Business Advisory Council (ASEAN-BAC) and the SAARC Chambers of Commerce and Industry (SAARC-CCI).
 By participating in the ABAC, ASEAN-BAC and SAARC-CCI activities, CACCI joins the dialogues with APEC, ASEAN and SAARC-CCI Leaders and Economic Ministers and shares best practices and business networking.

-CACCI has also signed Memorandum of Understanding (MOU) with major organizations such as International Chamber of Commerce, earned Consultative Status in the United States Economic and Social Commission (ECOSOC) and UN Economic and Social Commission for Asia and the Pacific (ESCAP), with the Association for Engineering Education in Southeast Asia and the Pacific (AEESEAP), the Federation of Gulf Cooperation Council Chambers (FGCCC), Iranian Chamber of Commerce, Industries and Mines (ICCIM), the South Asian Association for Region Cooperation (SAARC-CCI), China Council for the Promotion of International Trade (CCPIT), the Islamic Chamber Research & Information Center (ICRIC), the Ukranian Chamber of Commerce and Industry (UCCI) and the Center for Investment, Technology and Trade (CITT).
+CACCI has also signed Memorandum of Understanding (MOU) with major organizations such as International Chamber of Commerce, earned Consultative Status in the United Nations Economic and Social Commission (ECOSOC) and UN Economic and Social Commission for Asia and the Pacific (ESCAP), with the Association for Engineering Education in Southeast Asia and the Pacific (AEESEAP), the Federation of Gulf Cooperation Council Chambers (FGCCC), Iranian Chamber of Commerce, Industries and Mines (ICCIM), the South Asian Association for Region Cooperation (SAARC-CCI), China Council for the Promotion of International Trade (CCPIT), the Islamic Chamber Research & Information Center (ICRIC), the Ukranian Chamber of Commerce and Industry (UCCI) and the Center for Investment, Technology and Trade (CITT).